-"Ender's Game" seemed all but doomed upon the recent controversy involving Card's outspoken views against gay rights.
 It hasn't helped that recent young adult book-to-screen adaptations such as "Beautiful Creatures," "The Host," and "The Mortal Instruments: City of Bones" have all flopped pretty hard at the box office.

 The film takes place in a future world in which kids are being trained for space battle by Colonel Hyrum Graff (Harrison Ford) in preparation for the next attack by an ant-like alien race known as the Formics.
-Graff in particular is looking for 'the One,' a child with superior instincts who might end up being the savior of the human race — and who might very well be Ender Wiggin (Asa Butterfield), a cadet with a lot to prove due to his unimposing physique and for being ostracized as the third child in a society that limits families to only two offspring.
+Graff in particular is looking for The One, a child with superior instincts who might end up being the savior of the human race — and who might very well be Ender Wiggin (Asa Butterfield), a cadet with a lot to prove due to his unimposing physique and for being ostracized as the third child in a society that limits families to only two offspring.

 It's like "Star Wars," "Harry Potter," and "The Matrix" all rolled into one (and those pesky Formix look a lot like the aliens in "District 9").
-But amidst all the wow-wee training sequences and white-knuckle battle scenes, the film at the same time manages to deliver a "higher pedagogical message about tolerance, empathy, and coping under pressure," according to Peter Debruge at Variety.
+But amid all the wow-wee training sequences and white-knuckle battle scenes, the film at the same time manages to deliver a "higher pedagogical message about tolerance, empathy, and coping under pressure," according to Variety.
 Debruge also writes that this "anti-bullying allegory" contains an "open-ended epilogue about the consequences of Ender’s actions — that kids may come away from it better equipped to handle conflict on an interpersonal scale."

 Time Out London agrees, writing that "the cast is strong, the effects well-designed, and the script's interest in how violence influences and inspires children is timely and insightful," resulting in a film that's "fitfully engaging and endearingly odd."